 Step 7.
 Export the Video with Transition Effects

-Hit Export when we finish the process of inserting transitions to videos in Windows 10.
+Hit Export when we finish the process of adding transitions in this Windows 10/11 video editor.
 On the Export panel, we can leave all settings as the default ones and simply press Start to export the video with the transition effects.

 1. Don't Go Overboard with Transitions.